Cannes 2023

 Wes Anderson's latest retro foray is visually inspired, but too many characters and a formal stiffness always keeps us at arm's length

-Harder than ever to get behind, and also a problem with his last film, The French Dispatch, is the “cinema of cameo” approach.
-Anderson has increasingly relied on huge casts of very famous actors to populate his movies, some in very small parts (Jeff Goldblum, as an alien, sets a record here).
-But the novelty of having absolutely everyone in your movie has since worn off.
-Now it's a tactic that stifles character development because there is barely enough time for anyone to make an impact.
-And the cast-wide, deadpan approach to the actual acting also makes everyone interchangeable and, in fact, prevents them from showing us why they were hired in the first place.
+Harder than ever to get behind – and also a major problem with his last film, The French Dispatch – is the “cinema of cameo” approach.
+Anderson has increasingly relied on huge casts of very famous actors to populate his movies, some in very small parts (Jeff Goldblum, as an alien, sets a record for a minor role here).
+But the novelty of having absolutely everyone in your movie has worn off.
+Now it's a tactic that outright stifles character development because there's barely enough time for anyone to make an impact.
+And the cast-wide, deadpan approach to performance makes these colourful cohorts feel interchangeable, preventing some of the world's most talented actors from showing us why they were hired in the first place.
 How about four or five well-written characters with substantial screen-time, à la Tenenbaums, instead of twenty-seven underwritten ones?

 An encounter with a UFO initially feels like a path towards new territory here.
 But, no, it's still the same old Wes, we discover, another case of much too much (visually) and far too little (emotionally).
-Actually, to rally against all this is to rally against what so many people love about the filmmaker.
 For many, this will land as peak Anderson.
 And true, Asteroid City is packed with too much fine detail and artistic precision to write it off as a total failure.
 But for this writer, Anderson’s movies used to feel like more than mere confection – humour, warmth, and wit, where people felt like people and not just puppets in a cardboard theatre.

 Asteroid City was screened as part of the Cannes Film Festival 2023.
-A UK release date is yet to be announced.
+It is released in UK cinemas on 23 June.

 Where to watch